JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/auth/readme.md

 2. user is allowed one account per email (i.e a user cannot use one email to register multiple accounts)
 3. All users are registered as tutors by default
 4. Password and confirmation password field must be masked
+1. Successful signups should have the passwords encrytped in the database

 ## B. Verification email on sign up